kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 This document defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version-independent, end-to-end format.
-Along with the protocol-version-specific frame for reprioritization, this header-based prioritization scheme can act as a substitute for the original prioritization scheme of HTTP/2 (see {{coexistence}}).
+Along with the protocol-version-specific frame for reprioritization, this prioritization scheme acts as a substitute for the original prioritization scheme of HTTP/2 (see
+{{coexistence}}).

 ## Notational Conventions